MicrosoftDocs/azure-docs/articles/resource-group-template-functions.md

 The following examples show how to use uniqueString to create a unique value for commonly used levels.

-Unique down to subscription
+Unique scoped to subscription

     "[uniqueString(subscription().subscriptionId)]"

-Unique down to resource group
+Unique scoped to resource group

     "[uniqueString(resourceGroup().id)]"

-Unique down to deployment for a resource group
+Unique scoped to deployment for a resource group

     "[uniqueString(resourceGroup().id, deployment().name)]"